-The camp is situated near the Malelane Gate of the Kruger National Park and is securely surrounded by the Khandiswe Mountains, the highest mountains in the Kruger.
+Berg-en-dal rest camp is situated near the Malelane Gate of the Kruger National Park and is securely surrounded by the Khandiswe Mountains, the highest mountains in the Kruger Park.
 There is a peace and tranquillity about the camp which is soothing for the 'city soul'.
-A feeling of warm hospitality surrounds you throughout your stay - from the moment you enter the gate one is struck by the friendliness of the staff in spite of the heat - from the cafeteria right to the cleaners.
 When the camp was built, very few of the original trees and plants were destroyed and for this reason the camp becomes almost seamlessly part of its natural surroundings.

 - Curio shop and grocery store.